 If you are not sure what to do with your existing non-SM mortgage, you can contact us with answers to the 10 questions in Part 2 about your situation and the 5 questions above about your existing mortgage, and we will do the math for you to figure out your best strategy.
 We call it the “Ed’s Mortgage Breaking Calculation”.
 It is actually a very complicated calculation.

 If you would like us to do this calculation for you and you are a Million Dollar Journey reader serious about implementing the SM (either with us or by yourself), you can call or email us or FT leaving your name, email address and day phone number, and ask for “Ed’s Mortgage Breaking Calculation”.
 One of our financial advisors, Harvinder Arneja, will phone you (so leave your daytime phone #) within a week to tell you which of the 3 options is best for you, which SM mortgage is best for you and why, and then refer you to our contact to get that mortgage.

 Again, another generous offer from Ed Rempel for MDJ readers.
-So if you're thinking about starting the Smith Manoeuvre, but you're currently stuck in a fixed mortgage, call Ed Rempel to calculate if the penalties are worth it or not.If you would like to read more articles like this, you can sign up for free my newsletter service below (we will not spam you).
+So if you're thinking about starting the Smith Manoeuvre, but you're currently stuck in a fixed mortgage, call Ed Rempel to calculate if the penalties are worth it or not.If you would like to read more articles like this, you can sign up for my free newsletter service below (we will not spam you).